RohanDobriyal/Micro-Quiz/README.md

 ### Challenge 4: Mobile Responsiveness
 **Problem**: Creating a good mobile experience for quiz taking **Solution**: Implemented responsive design with touch-friendly interfaces and proper mobile navigation

-## AI Development Tools

-This project was developed with the assistance of AI coding tools:
-- **Code Generation**: Used AI for boilerplate code and component structures
-- **Problem Solving**: AI assistance for debugging and optimization
-- **Documentation**: AI-generated documentation and code comments
-- **Testing**: AI-assisted test case generation and validation

 ## Future Enhancements